 THE KIWANIS FAMILY

 Kiwanians around the globe have one common goal: To serve the children of the world.
 Kiwanis advocates this vision every day by providing opportunities to serve for every member of a community through Service Leadership Programs.
-Through these opportunities, youth and young adults around the world become competent, capable, and compassionate leaders.
+Through these opportunities, over 445,000 people around the world engage in service and become competent, capable, and compassionate leaders.

 Circle K International (CKI) is a global student-run service organization that helps college students build leadership skills through service.
 Members focus on issues like childhood development, mental health, and environmental justice, while partnering with groups like UNICEF USA.